zywkloo/MomAmy-Personalized-Maternal-Health/README.md

    requires).
 Use `php artisan key:generate --show` locally to create a deployable `APP_KEY`.
 5. Click **Deploy**.
 Vercel will install Composer + npm dependencies, run the Vite build, then provision the PHP serverless function defined in `api/index.php`.
-6. After the first deployment finishes, open the live URL and you should see the Mom Amy onboarding dashboard.
+6. After the first deployment finishes, open the live URL and you should see the Mama Amy onboarding dashboard.

 #### Local smoke test for the Vercel build